 And don’t just think “children.”
 Think teens, adolescents, toddlers, babies, and infants.
 Nearly 80,000 or 90,000 of them.

 Before they died, their lungs screamed for air under the water, and they wanted to cry out in unimaginable pain as they were battered or mangled or worse by trees, automobiles, structures, huge churning chunks of concrete….
 (You cannot imagine how difficult it is for me to envision this, let alone write it.
 My wife and friends will tell you.)

 If before dying those precious children had to endure such unspeakable horror for many minutes, maybe hours in some instances, how can we say we should protect our sensibilities and not write, read, or even think about what really happened to them – for just a few minutes?
-It’s the least we can do.
-We owe it to them to play back in our minds, at least momentarily, the nightmare they experienced, to honor them, to understand and appreciate their sacrifice.
+Isn’t it the least we can do?
+Don’t we owe it to them to play back in our minds, at least momentarily, the nightmare they experienced, to honor them, to understand and appreciate their sacrifice?

 Although I don’t believe guardian angels exist, I do believe, as said, God does.
 But again, what kind of God do we have in light of the above?

 As humans’ long history clearly demonstrates, our God appears to be utterly, unbendingly indifferent to us.
 In kinder words, God is non-intervening.